Appendix I - Part 2

 - William Spillman.
 Born 8 October 1863 in Modbury.

 William was employed as an excise man.
-His sister Elizabeth was living with them.
+His sister Elizabeth (see above) was living with them.

-William and Mary's daughter Sarah Spillman died in 1870 when she was just 12 years old (Reg Gen June Qtr 1870 Kingsbridge 5b 165)
+William and Mary's daughter Sarah Spillman died on 27 April 1870 when she was just 12 years old (Reg Gen June Qtr 1870 Kingsbridge 5b 165)

 William Spillman died on 30 June 1870 aged 52 years old (Reg Gen Sept Qtr 1870 Kingsbridge 5b 137)

 In 1871 Mary Spillman was living with her brother J J Rundle at Whitecross Street, Plymouth, Devon.
-Also at the address was Eliz.
-Leonard and Alice Whyatt, J J and Mary's sisters, Alice's children and 7 year old William Spillman.
-It is not clear who William was but as he was born in 1864 he may well have been William and Mary's son.
+Also at the address was Elizabeth Leonard and Alice Whyatt, Mary's sisters, Alice's children and 7 year old William Spillman, probably William and Mary's son.

 Mary Spillman died in December 1897 in Plymouth